bard/emacs-run-command/README.md

 Emacs, the text editor where you can read mail and play Tetris, is often cast in opposition to the Unix philosophy of "do one thing well" and "combine programs".
 It's a false dichotomy.
 Emacs can do a lot on its own _and_ be combined usefully with other programs.

 `run-command` makes the combination convenient through a simple configuration format and an interaction flow that stays out of your way.
-Where you'd usually reach for a shell or look for a specialized major mode, with `run-command` you can write a short recipe and get a command that is easy to bring up, invoke, and keep track of, without leaving Emacs.
+Where you'd usually reach for a shell or look for a specialized major mode, with `run-command` you write a short recipe and obtain a command that is easy to bring up, invoke, and keep track of, without leaving Emacs.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->